AN AGE-OLD LANDMARK

 BROUGHT TO THE ISLAND BY SAINT HELENA

-Historians Leontios Machairas and Louis de Mas Latrie, tell about significant Christian contributions to Cyprus from HELENA.
+Historians Leontios Machairas and Louis de Mas Latrie tell about significant Christian contributions to Cyprus from HELENA.
 They describe how she returned to the island after her pilgrimage to the Holy Lands in the year 327.
-She then established three Christian monasteries in the mountain range of Stavrovouni, and in the villages of Tochni and Omodos.
-She brought with her sacred relics that she placed at each site.
-These included a fragment of the Holy Cross and another holy cross that was attributed to many miracles.
-This deeply rooted each site into early Christian doctrines.
-The fragment of the Holy Cross, also known as the Small Cross, is still held by the Greek Orthodox Church today, but the larger cross, which came to be known as the Cross of Tochni has been lost through time.
+She then went on to establish a major Christian monastery in the region of Stavrovouni and in the villages of Tochni and Omodos.
+She brought with her sacred relics that she then placed at each site.
+These included a fragment of the True Cross, along with another larger holy relic that was attributed to several miracles.
+The Cross of Tochni, as it later became known, along with other relics, helped to deeply root each site into early Christian doctrines on the island.
+Whilst other relics are still preserved on the island today, the Cross of Tochni has been lost through the annals of time.

 THE ARKATZIN RIVER